 I got a load of free Commodore 64's and accessories for our sons many years ago when the elementary school my wife teaches at was getting rid of them.
 A common complaint from the teachers was they they were so slow.
 I looked at the software they were using though, and it was all written in interpreted BASIC, very unprofessionally.
 Although the days for a C64 to be an appropriate classroom computer are gone, I still wonder how much more it could have delivered if better development tools had been available to the average Joe in the early years.

 BTW, it's "assembly language," not "assembler."
-Despite the slang, "assembler" is not a language, but is instead the the tool, the piece of software that converts assembly language into machine language.
+Despite the slang, "assembler" is not a language, but is instead the tool, the piece of software that converts assembly language into machine language.
 Its basic action is described 80% of the way down this page.
+It's like that at work, we have assemblers, ie, people who assemble our electronics products.
+They follow assembly instructions written out for them.

 Fortunately today we have had some great macro assemblers, text editors, and other helps that run on PCs.
 Such was not the case in the late 1970's and early 80's, even though most computer users back then expected to do at least some of their own programming.
 A skilled assembly-language programmer can use the macro capability of a good macro assembler to:

 The main argument I seem to hear against assembly language is that there's no structure in it.
 However, you can form structures through macros.
 The spaghetti (ie, the maze of GOTOs or equivalent) is gone, and the need for local labels is mostly eliminated, whether for looping, conditional jumps, etc..
 You can have for example (and yes, this is assembly language):